shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User already has an existing user profile items </br>
+Precondition: User is on the Profile page and already has an existing list of user profile items <br/>
 Guarantees: Deletion of user profile item is successful

-1. User requests to delete a user profile item from the user profile and provides the index.
+1. User requests to delete a user profile item from the user profile.
 2. InternHunter removes the user profile item from the user profile. </br>
     Use case ends.

 #### Extensions

  1a.
-InternHunter detects an invalid input. <br />
+InternHunter detects an error in the input format. <br />
   1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br />
   Use case resumes from step 1.

+ 1b.
+InternHunter detects an invalid index. <br/>
+  1b1.
+InternHunter displays an error message and informs the user that the index is out of bounds. <br/>
+  Use case resumes from step 1.

 ### Use case: UC11 - Edit a user profile item

 #### MSS

-Precondition: User already has an existing list of user profile items </br>
+Precondition: User is on the Profile page and already has an existing list of user profile items <br/>
 Guarantees: Editing of user profile item is successful

-1. User requests to edit the details of a user profile item and inputs the index and details.
+1. User requests to edit the details of a user profile item and provides details.
-2. InternHunter edits the user profile item from the user profile. </br>
+2. InternHunter edits the user profile item in the user profile. </br>
     Use case ends.

 #### Extensions
  1a.
 InternHunter detects an invalid input. <br />
   1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br />
   Use case resumes from step 1.

+ 1b.
+InternHunter detects an invalid index.<br />
+  1b1.
+InternHunter displays an error message and informs the user that the index is out of bounds. <br />
+  Use case resumes from step 1.

 ### Use case: UC12 - View a user profile item

 #### MSS

-Precondition: User already has an existing list of user profile items </br>
+Precondition: User is on the Profile page and already has an existing list of user profile items <br/>
 Guarantees: Viewing of user profile item is successful

 1. User requests to view the details of a user profile item.
-2. InternHunter shows the details of this internship application. </br>
+2. InternHunter shows the details of this internship application. <br/>
     Use case ends.

 #### Extensions
  1a.
-InternHunter detects an invalid input. </br>
+InternHunter detects an error in the input format. <br/>
   1a1.
-InternHunter displays an error message and informs the user of the valid input format. </br>
+InternHunter displays an error message and informs the user of the valid input format. <br/>
   Use case resumes from step 1.

 ### Use case: UC13 - Switch tabs